Parsa-Rajabi/CIS-485/docs/project.md

 ## Milestone 2: Refined Game + Report

-Using the feedback from peer reviews, refine your Twine game into a polished, fully playable version.
-Also, prepare a structured report.
+**Objective:** Improve and expand your prototype into a polished game.

+Using the feedback from your peers and insights from your retrospective meeting, refine and expand your Twine game.
+Focus on enhancing the gameplay experience, deepening the ethical dilemmas, and ensuring the game is polished and engaging.
+This is your chance to showcase your creativity and understanding of ethical issues in information systems.

 ### Game Requirements
 - Meet the same base expectations as Milestone 1, but improve and finalize your game.
-- Incorporate peer feedback or clearly explain if you choose not to.
+- Incorporate peer feedback or clearly explain if you choose not to (all feedback must be addressed).
-- Export a fully functional, error-free game.
+- Add **at least two new endings** (for a minimum of five total).
+These should reflect different ethical outcomes based on player choices and demonstrate deeper engagement with the case study.
+- Add **at least two new media elements** (images, sound, video, etc.) to enhance the experience (for a minimum of three total).
+- Ensure your game is **fully functional** and **error-free**.

 ### Report Requirements
 Use the following suggested headings in your report: